jackwalkerstevenson/jackwalkerstevenson.github.io/spaced_repetition.md

 - Concepts I've had to work to understand:
     - Why don't your T cells kill other cells in your body?
     - What's the difference between git merge and git rebase?

+It took a while to get used to writing flashcards for more complicated concepts, but it has helped me feel more confident putting in effort to learn new things.
+I have less fear that I'll just forget them again.

 Here are some sources for more information about spaced repetition:
 - [The Wikipedia page](https://en.wikipedia.org/wiki/Spaced_repetition)